-PC residents on PC Outpatient Blocks meet every Tuesday morning (8 to noon) for interactive seminars, held in conjunction with the TEACH residents.
+PC residents on PC Outpatient Blocks meet every Tuesday morning (8 to noon) for interactive seminars on core primary care topics.
 This is in addition to the core cohort curriculum delivered to the larger residency, grand rounds, MMQS conference, and specialty conferences on elective.

 Key topics covered include:

 This seminar series includes the approach to the diagnosis and treatment of common psychosocial topics pertinent to primary care.
 Topics include: somatization disorder, depression, anxiety disorders, bipolar disorder, competency assessment (forensic psychiatry), eating disorders, psychiatric emergencies, the psychotic patient, personality disorders, delirium, and dementia.

 Medical Interviewing and Communication Skills Seminar

 This seminar series entails reviewing both basic and advanced interviewing skills, including motivational interviewing techniques.
 We concentrate on interview techniques, patient-physician communication skills, and psychosocial aspects of patient care.

 Common policy topics are reviewed and discussed in depth, including healthcare financing, health system structure, advocacy and how we as physicians can affect health care policy and be true advocates in our current health care system at the local and state levels.

 This series of seminars reviews healthcare disparities and social determinants of health, and how they can combat them.